 I wrote that The Self-Publishing Train Wreck Is Upon Us, but really, with this announcement from Amazon Kindle Unlimited, perhaps the train wreck is turning into the great self-publishing author train robbery.

 Amazon Kindle Unlimited subscriptions based on the Bhutan Gross National Happiness Index?

-Then readers could have their Amazon Kindle Unlimited subscription for free, because they would be very exceedingly happy.
+Then readers could have their Amazon Kindle Unlimited subscription for free because they would be exceedingly happy about it.

 Give me a break.

 More reading: Kindle Unlimited Has A Problem – It Can’t Count Words